 1 cup (250 ml) milk (doesn’t seem to matter what kind)

 2 tablespoons unsalted butter (cold)

 I added the following to the recipe, but they are all optional:

 1/8 teaspoon freshly grated nutmeg

 1 tablespoon crème fraîche

-Blueberry filling from The New Whole Grain Cookbook:
+Blueberry filling from The New Whole Grains Cookbook:

 I cut the original recipe in half because of the amount of blueberries I had.
 This is the perfect amount of a 9-inch tart.

 scant 1/2 cup raspberry or blueberry juice (available at Trader Joe’s or co-ops)

 1 1/2 tablespoons arrowroot or cornstarch, mixed with 2 tablespoons water.